centre-for-virus-research/CVR-Course-2026/docs/GroupPractical.md

 3. Aligns the FASTQs to the REF to create a SAM file
 4. Create a log file that reprots the names of the FASTQS, REFs and SAM file for record keeping

+# Third task

+Expand your alignment script too call the SAM script.

+The alignment script creates a SAM

+Call the SAM script to convert it into a BAM

+Call the script - dont copy the code in

+# Fourth task

+Write a loop script to loop over all the FASTQ pairs in a folder and run the alignment script on each one (the alignment script calls the SAM script)